All of us that are passionate about tattooing and wanted to learn the “fast and easy way.”

 #3: Acquire the best sterilization products

 Since tattooing can lead to spreading some blood-borne infections, it’s crucial to handle it with the utmost attention and focus on safety.
-This is why when you’re a tattooing beginner, it will usually require a lot of supplies.
+This is why when you’re a tattooing beginner, your focus should be on cleanliness, not just techniques.

-We recommend you to purchase things like new tattooing needles, rubber gloves, disposable ink container, rubbing alcohol, cotton balls, and some tattoo goo or bacitracin.
+We recommend you to purchase things like new tattooing needles, rubber gloves, disposable ink container, rubbing alcohol, cotton balls, and get your Blood borne pathogen certification, even if it isn’t required in your state.
 These are very important, and they will make it easier for you to prevent any potential problems that may appear.
 Sterilization is VERY important when you learn how to become a tattoo artist.

 #4: Learn how to do multiple designs

 This way you get to create a simple tattoo, but this will be the first step towards something more complicated.
 A good idea here is to maintain a good attention on designs like hearts, crosses, stars, line drawings and maybe even some letters.
-Things like these are very easy to do most of the time, and they can bring you a lot of excitement in the end.
-So, just check them out, and you will end up having tons of fun for sure.
+Things like these are very easy to do most of the time, and they give you a solid foundation on which to build.

 The Internet will be a very good source for tattoo designs.
 The reason is simple, lots of artists are sharing ideas here, and you can always take some ideas from them and adapt as you see fit.
-It’s just a much better option and one that will bring in front some very good experiences in the end.
+Don’t just “copy” them, study why you like their design, how can you incorporate similar elements into your own work?

 You have to realize that tattooing for beginners doesn’t necessarily mean you will be the best right from the start.
 It all comes down to finding some tattoo models that work for you and which you try out multiple times.
 They may work at first, or they will require a lot of practice.
 No matter what happens, the more you work on this, the better the outcome will be.